hvdb/simple-versioner/README.md

 ### Default behavior
 When it is a stable build:
 If the build is for the specified stable branch, the version would be left as is.
 It will check if there are tags available with the specified version, if so it will throw an error  stating that the version is already released.
 The build will then stop.
+*Unless the `-ntc` option is provided.
+Then this check if not done.*

 When it is a feature build:
 - version: 1.0.0